18 May Bangkok Shopping: Asiatique The Riverfront

 The Factory District

 The Factory District is where the fashion shopping happens with over 500 small shop located in the old riverside warehouses.
-You find lots of cool fashion targeted at trendy Thais, designer items, handicrafts, home furnishings and there is also an Apple Store.
+There are lots of cool fashion targeted at trendy Thais, designer items, handicrafts, home furnishings and there is also an Apple Store.

 The Waterfront District

 The Waterfront District is what you see when you first arrive by boat.
-You find upscale restaurants lined up along a boardwalk, including Thai, Italian, Korean and Seafood.
-This area is full of photo opportunities including the giant Ferris Wheel and live concerts are also held here.
+Upscale restaurants line up along a boardwalk, including Thai, Italian, Korean and Seafood.
+This area is full of photo opportunities including the giant Ferris wheel.
+Live concerts are also held here.